JosephineTu/josephinetu.github.io/_pages/about.md

   - /about.html
 ---

 Hello.
-I am a second year student at the University of Chicago studying computer science and computational neuroscience.
+I am a second year student at the University of Chicago majoring in Computer Science.
-My research interests lie in the intersection of machine learning and neuroscience-especially when it is about human and computer vision, but I am also actively exploring other related fields.
+My research interests lie in computational neuroscience, and more broadly, applying machine learning and computational methods to studying how the brain works.
-Besides research, I enjoy playing the guitar and ACGN culture.
+Besides research, I enjoy listening to music, playing electrical guitar, and gaming.